kranzuft/nodlim_old/index.md

 > **NOTE**: This website is in a very early stage of development.
 It has been tested on Chromium-based browsers and safari.
 HTML exercises are currently under development.
 Stay up to date by following [@nodelimit][twit-nod].

 This website is a tool for you, the programmer, whether you're a student, teacher or hobbyist of computer programming.
 It provides study problems to support learning material, and aims to help consolidate previously learnt concepts.
-Exercises can be found [here][exercises].
+Exercises can be found [here][exercises], or explored below.

 ## Table of Contents